vi0lin/vpn_roadwarrior_configuration/README.md

 Buy a [Workingstation](https://www.dell.com/de-de/shop/cty/pdp/spd/wyse-5070-thin-client)
 Or You could also use a Raspberry Pi
 You dont neet the roadwarrior configuration at all, but having it is cozy, because you could consider hosting Git Repositories for your friends on it.
 They will be accessibile trough SSH or HTTP/HTTPS [Explanaition Follows](https://github.com/vi0lin/)

-## Client Google A14
-Install the strongswan app.
-Add the download and install the generated ca.cert
-Add the VPN with the Username and Password,
-Connect.
+Another good scenario is having a Samba Share running on a thin home server, standing at home, for quicker file access.
+In my case, I am hosting a SMB/CIFS server on my Linux Laptop.
+I will share, how to quickly setup SMB and FTP, that is accessibile as a Networkdrive and as FTP Server from Linux, Windows, MacOs, iOs, Android devices all across your Private Network.

-## Google Pixel 3a (postmarket os - sargo)
+## Client C - Google Pixel 3a (postmarket os - sargo)
 My Google Pixel 3a has a rooted system.
 1. Hold Power & Volume Up Button
 2. Unlock the bootloader